Important Information

 #7 Pip

-An example of a one-pip move is if the price of the EUR/USD currency pair rises from 1.2000 to 1.2001.
+An example of a one-pip move is a price increase of 0.01 in the EUR/USD currency pair from 1.2000 to 1.2001.

 #8 Lot